bbcmicrobit/micropython/docs/neopixel.rst

 .. note::

-    From our tests, the micro:bit NeoPixel module can drive up to around 256 NeoPixels.
+    From our tests, the Microbit NeoPixel module can drive up to around 256 NeoPixels.
 Anything above that and you may experience weird bugs and issues.
-The micro:bit can only supply 90mA **V1** or 190mA **V2**  to external devices, larger numbers of NeoPixels require an external power supply with common ground.
+The micro:bit can only supply 90mA **V1** or 190mA **V2**  to external devices,larger numbers of NeoPixels require an external power supply with common ground.

     NeoPixels are designed to work at 5V, but luckily they still function using